brandon-r-anderson/brandon-r-anderson/README.md

 **Aspiring Data Engineer | SQL • Power BI • Excel • Python**

 I'm an aspiring data engineer with a background in biology who builds end-to-end data pipeline projects.
-My repositories focus on using SQL, Python, Power BI, and Excel to collect, clean, analyze, and visualize data, though I've recently shifted to pipeline engineering.
+Most of my current repositories focus on using SQL, Python, Power BI, and Excel to collect, clean, analyze, and visualize data, though I've recently shifted to pipeline engineering.
 ---

 ## 📊 Technical Skills